-An Executor is a person or institution appointed by a court to be responsible for carrying out the terms of your Will and overseeing the administration of your estate.
-The duties and responsibilities of an Executor may vary by state and by the particular estate at issue, but generally include:
+An Executor is a person or institution appointed by a court to be responsible for carrying out the terms of your Will, and overseeing the administration of your estate.
+The responsibilities of an Executor might vary by U.S. state and type of estate, but generally include:

 - Paying taxes, bills, and expenses from estate assets

-- Determining the distributions to be made from the estate and making those distributions to beneficiaries and heirs
+- Determining the distributions to be made from the estate to beneficiaries and heirs

 - Working with attorneys and/or accountants during the administration of the estate

-- Maintaining detailed accounts and records and, if required, filing an inventory of assets and accounting of assets with the court
+- Maintaining detailed accounts, records and, if required, filing an inventory of assets and accounting of assets with the court

 Keep in mind that some estates may require additional tasks.
 Some of the tasks above also may not be required for other estates.